garronej/ts-ci/README.md

 To trigger publishing edit the ``package.json`` ``version`` field ( ``0.0.0``-> ``0.0.1`` for example) then push changes... that's all !
 The publishing will actually be performed only if ``npm test`` passes.

-# Customizations:
+# Customization:

 ## Changing the directory structures.

-All your sources files must remain inside the ``src`` dir, you can change how things are organized but don't forget to update your ``package.json`` ``main``, ``type`` and ``files`` fields and ``tsconfig.esm.json`` ``include`` field when appropriate!
+All your source files must remain inside the ``src`` dir, you can change how things are organized but don't forget to update your ``package.json`` ``main``, ``type`` and ``files`` fields and ``tsconfig.esm.json`` ``include`` field when appropriate!

-## Swipe the image in README.md
+## Swipe the image in the ``README.md``

 A good way to host your repo image is to open an issue named ASSET in your project, close it, create a comment, drag and drop the picture you want to use and that's it.
-You have a link that you can replace in the README.md.
+You have a link that you can replace in the ``README.md``.
 While you are at it submit this image as *social preview* in your repos github page's settings so that when you share on Twitter or Reddit you don't get your GitHub profile picture to shows up.